Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn will probably misbehave with any mod component that alters the strongholds quests (except for those that exclusively remove the one-stronghold limit).

-* Deities of Faerûn is not compatible with any mods that alters the Cleric and will break any kit added by other mods (except for the Spirit Redeemer from I Hate Undead) - this can be fixed doing the following:
+* Deities of Faerûn is not compatible with any mods that alters the Cleric and will break any kit added by other mods (except for the Holy Redeemer from I Hate Undead) - this can be fixed doing the following:

 Add "clswpbon = ~0 0 3~" (no quotation marks) in the ADD_KIT routine of the kit's tpa/tp2 as the example below: